Joe Charleson: Elephant & Vehicle

 Enjoying a superb location from which to watch the annual wildebeest migration, Namiri Plains also enjoys some of the best big cat viewing in Africa.
 These felines thrive here where great herds of game also flourish, nurtured by the Ngare Nanyuki underground river that creates pockets of permanent water that support year-round wildlife.
 Such close encounters with the Serengeti’s apex predators are sure to enthrall even the most seasoned safari traveler!

-This deluxe mobile tented camp is designed to travel with the natural flow of the wildebeest migrating through the Serengeti ecosystem.
-The camp’s mobility allows us to follow the herds, optimizing...
+This deluxe mobile tented camp is designed to travel with the natural flow of the wildebeest herds through the Serengeti ecosystem, optimizing our chances to witness the migration at close range.

 Natural Habitat's Migration Base Camp–Serengeti